Service set (802.11 network)

-In IEEE 802.11 wireless local area networking standards (including Wi-Fi), a service set is a group of wireless network devices which share a service set identifier (SSID)—typically the natural language label that users see as a network name.
-(For example, all of the devices that together form and use a Wi‑Fi network called Foo are a service set.)
+In IEEE 802.11 wireless local area networking standards (including Wi‑Fi), a service set is a group of wireless network devices which share a service set identifier (SSID)—typically the natural language label that users see as a network name.
+(For example, all of the devices that together form and use a Wi‑Fi network called "Foo" are a service set.)
 A service set forms a logical network of nodes operating with shared link-layer networking parameters; they form one logical network segment.

 A service set is either a basic service set (BSS) or an extended service set (ESS).

 A basic service set is a subgroup, within a service set, of devices that share physical-layer medium access characteristics (e.g. radio frequency, modulation scheme, security settings) such that they are wirelessly networked.
 The basic service set is defined by a basic service set identifier (BSSID) shared by all devices within it.
-The BSSID is a 48-bit label that conform to MAC-48 conventions.
+The BSSID is a 48-bit label that conforms to MAC-48 conventions.
 While a device may have multiple BSSIDs, usually each BSSID is associated with at most one basic service set at a time.

 A basic service set should not be confused with the coverage area of an access point, known as the basic service area (BSA).